mkaz/oneliner/readme.md

 The program looks for the config file using the following:

 1. Command-line argument.
-Use `oneliner --config /path/to/oneliner.conf`
+Use `oneliner --conf /path/to/oneliner.conf`

-2. Environment variable: `ONELINER_CONFIG_FILE`
+2. Environment variable: `ONELINER_CONF_FILE`

 3. Look for platform config directory